Watches & Clocks Industry in Hong Kong

 In the EU, there is a Directive on the control of the use of nickel in objects intended to be in contact with the skin, including watches.
 In addition, another Directive prohibiting the trading of textile products, including textile watch straps, containing prohibited azo-dyes.
 There are also Directives for environmental protection in relation to sales of watches and clocks in the market, including restrictions on batteries and accumulators that contain mercury, as well as the Directive on Waste Electrical and Electronic Equipment (WEEE) implemented since August 2005, and the Directive on Restriction of Hazardous Substances (RoHS) that came into effect in July 2006.

-On 21 June 2013, the Swiss Parliament adopted the so-called “Swissness bills”, which amends, in particular the Swiss Federal Law on the Protection of Trademarks and Indication of Source.
-To be marked Swiss made, a watch will have to meet the requirement of minimum 60% of Swiss value.
+On 21 June 2013, the Swiss Parliament adopted the so-called ‘Swissness bills’, which amends, in particular the Swiss Federal Law on the Protection of Trademarks and Indication of Source.
+To be marked Swiss-made, a watch will have to meet the requirement of minimum 60% of Swiss value, for more information please click here.
 Existing requirements, such as the incorporation of a Swiss movement, casing-up and final inspection in Switzerland, remain in place.
-However, the definition of the Swiss movement adopts a minimum rate of Swiss value of 60% (as opposed to 50% at present).
+However, the definition of the Swiss movement adopts a minimum rate of Swiss value of 60% (as opposed to 50% before).
 New criteria will be added to the calculation of Swiss value, such as research and development and certification costs.

-The entire “Swissness” package came into force on 1 January 2017.
-However, companies will have until 31 December 2018 to adjust to the new “Swissness” regulations.
+The entire 'Swissness' package came into force on 1 January 2017.
+However, there is a two-year transitional period for exhausting stocks ending 31 December 2018.

-Material of wrist watch such as ceramic, titanium, alloys, carbon fibre, magnesium and palladium are getting more popular.
-Jumbo-case watch dial is common among young generation.
-However, girly design with vivid colours, such as pink and white are sort of a rage among female consumers.
+The materials of wrist watches such as ceramic, titanium, alloys, carbon fibre, magnesium and palladium are getting more popular, while the jumbo-case watch dial is common among the younger generation.
+However, girly design with vivid colours, such as pink and white are sort of rage among female consumers.
 Besides jewellery watches, bracelet and bangle styled watches are classy for formal occasions.
-For male consumers, wrist watch with chronograph functionality feature with a bezel is getting popular.
+For male consumers, wrist watch with chronograph functionality feature with a bezel is popular.